WeTransfer/wt-js-sdk/README.md

 });
 ```

-3. A proper solution for the previous example would be to have a client/server application, where your API Key is not exposed in the browser, and you can control which clients can create transfers thanks to CORS settings, for example.
+3. A proper solution for the previous example would be to have a client/server application where your API Key is not exposed in the browser.
+This is so you can control which clients can create transfers based to CORS settings, for example.
 That requires a more complicated setup, but it's the best solution both in terms of security and performance.
 The process is as follows:

     1. Create a transfer, specifing only file names and size.
     2. Request upload URLs for each part of the file.